8 Waterfall chart

 Now drag the right handle of the highlighted connector to connect the “equals” column with the top of the last segment.
 This is the resulting chart:

 Waterfall charts can be decorated like column charts.
-You can decorate axes, add arrows, change gaps, etc. (see Scales and axes and Arrows and values)
+You can decorate axes, add arrows, change gaps, etc. (see 8.1 Scales and axes and 8.2 Arrows and values).

-Labels for segment difference arrows (see Segment difference arrow) in waterfall charts additionally support the display of values as percentages of the 100%= value in the data sheet (% of datasheet 100%=).
+Labels for level difference arrows (see Level difference arrow) in waterfall charts additionally support the display of values as percentages of the 100%= value in the datasheet (% of datasheet 100%=).

-Selecting % as the label content for a segment difference arrow label in a waterfall chart displays the difference between the start and end of the arrow, taking the starting point of the arrow to be 100%.
-In contrast, selecting the % of datasheet 100%= label content displays the same difference but takes the 100%= value of the column pointed from by the start of the arrow to be 100%.
+Selecting % as the label content for a level difference arrow label in a waterfall chart displays the difference between the start and end of the arrow, as a percentage of the starting point of the arrow.
+In contrast, selecting the % of datasheet 100%= label content displays the same difference as before, but as a percentage of the 100%= value in the datasheet corresponding to the column the arrow starts from.